ibm-cloud-docs/cloud-logs/custom-views.md

 - You can configure views to see logs that match a specific filtering criteria.
 - Views can be shared (public) or private.
 - To configure a custom view, you can define a query, filter by selected fields, or both.
 - Views can be grouped into folders.
+The folder order cannot be changed.
 - View names must be unique within a folder.
 - You can configure {{site.data.keyword.iamlong}} to manage the permissions that you grant users to work with private and shared views in an {{site.data.keyword.logs_full_notm}} instance.
 [Granting permissions to work with views](/docs/cloud-logs?topic=cloud-logs-iam-views).